tihomir-kit/tkit.dev/content/blog/2017/01/02/influxdb-studio/index.md

 I find the admin dashboard that comes with InfluxDB a bit too simplistic and buggy and was actually thinking about how useful it would be if only there was a proper management app for Influx.
 Well, the InfluxDB Studio does more than the web admin dashboard and works great.
 And it made me really happy! :D

-This is how it looks:
+Here is how it looks:

 ![SQL Schema](influxdb-studio.png)